Senior Clinical Research Nurse / Luxury Private Hospital

 Create job alert

-Daytime Healthcare are assisting a luxury private hospital in the heart of central London, who are seeking an experienced Clinical Research Nurse to join their team.
+Daytime Healthcare are assisting a boutique luxury hospital in central London, who are seeking an experienced Clinic Research Nurse to join their team.

-They are currently seeking a proactive and enthusiastic Senior Clinical Research Nurse or Clinical Research Nurse to join our team and support participant recruitment for clinical trials in respiratory and other medical research areas.
-The Senior Clinical Research Nurse or Clinical Research Nurse will support in delivering clinical research by helping to set up research studies, carrying out clinical assessments, maintaining high clinical standards and adhering to protocols.
+They are currently seeking a proactive and enthusiastic Senior Clinical Research Nurse to join our team and support participant recruitment for clinical trials in respiratory and other medical research areas.
+The Senior Clinical Research Nurse will support in delivering clinical research by helping to set up research studies, carrying out clinical assessments, maintaining high clinical standards and adhering to protocols.

 Key Responsibilities: